rvfieldguide.com RV Field Guide

 • Verify the hitch ball rating and receiver rating are both individually above your tongue weight

 Measure it, don't guess.
-A Sherline 2000-lb tongue weight scale or a WeighSafe ball mount with built-in scale tells you whether you're in the safe zone.
+A tongue weight scale tells you whether you're in the safe zone.
+For setups that require weight redistribution, a weight distribution hitch with sway control handles redistribution and sway control in one unit.
 The 10–15% rule is theoretical until you measure.

 Section 4 — How to Load Your Trailer